Le Touquet: Demographics

-Data presented as of the 2020 census, unless otherwise noted.
-(Note: In communes having fewer than 10,000 people, the Institut national de la statistique et des études économiques, the French statistical agency, conducts a census every five years on a rotating schedule.
-Le Touquet's newest census data come from 2020; the next edition for the commune will be published in 2026.
-The one-year delay was caused by the COVID-19 pandemic because there was no census in 2021.)

-Le Touquet has 4,226 permanent and 301 temporary residents, yielding a total of 4,527 inhabitants, but real population at any given moment may change significantly based on the number of holidaymakers in the town.
+As of 2020, Le Touquet had 4,226 permanent and 301 temporary residents, yielding a total of 4,527 inhabitants, but real population at any given moment may change significantly based on the number of holidaymakers in the town.
 The Cour des Comptes estimated in 2019 that the town regularly accepts about 250,000 visitors each year.
-According to the 2022 data compiled by the commune, there were 950,000 night stays in the period from January to September of that year.
+According to the 2022 data compiled by the commune, there were 950,000 overnight stays in the period from January to September of that year.
 Therefore, as pre-COVID estimates show, at the peak of the season in late summer, the population may boom to about 35,000 people.

 Permanent population is very old, as 59.5% is older than 60, including 23.7% who are 75 or over.
 This compares to just 27% of over-60s in the Pas-de-Calais department and 25.6% in Hauts-de-France.
 There are also great differences in sex: 56% of the population is female, which may be attributable to longer life expectancy of women.
 Because retirees constitute a very large part of the total population, the commune has issues with natural population change.
 It became negative in the 1980s and, with the birth rate falling, the rate of natural increase fell even more.
 Between 2014 and 2020, its average rate was −1.5% per annum.
 The decrease was offset somewhat by a positive migration balance (+0.9% per annum) in this period, but between 1990 and 2014, the commune also experienced a mild net population outflow.